MicrosoftDocs/learn/learn-pr/security/securing-you-basics-beyond/includes/2-phishing.md

 Unfortunately, in that moment, an attacker has successfully stolen your account login information.

 This email-based, *social engineering* technique is called *phishing*.
-Attackers use this technique frequently, sending [over a billion of phishing emails every year.](https://www.microsoft.com/security/blog/2018/10/17/how-office-365-learned-to-reel-in-phish/?azure-portal=true)
+Attackers use this technique frequently, sending [over a billion phishing emails every year.](https://www.microsoft.com/security/blog/2018/10/17/how-office-365-learned-to-reel-in-phish/?azure-portal=true)

 There are ways to identify and protect yourself from phishing.
 Let's take a closer look at phishing and how you can protect yourself to avoid becoming a victim.